 We are a fortysomething couple who met 10 years ago.
 Prior to meeting each of us had experienced the joys of renting and owning.
 We have both shared apartments with roommates, as well as rented on our own.
 We each owned our own home when we first started dating.

 We decided to move in together 7 months after we first started dating.
-I sold my home and moved into my husband’s home.
+I sold my home and moved into the home my husband had just purchased.

 To me, my husband’s home felt small and crowded so we decided to have this model home built to our specs.

 We thought we were buying from a good builder as they were well known in the city.

 We visited the house everyday as it was being built and soon noticed a number of defects.
 It only took the builder six months to build the house and over that time we became quite stressed out with over a 100 poor construction issues to deal with.

 They addressed some of the issues but never fully addressed all of them, even after we moved in.

 We loved the design of our home and the fixtures that we chose but we still needed things.

 We needed to landscape both the front and back of the house and we needed to build a fence.
 That is how we spent our first summer there and a big junk of money.

 After several winters we noticed that our heating bills were very high.